tillkuhn/rubin/README.md

 KAFKA_LOG_LEVEL              String           info       false       Min LogLevel debug,info,warn,error

 In addition,the following CLI arguments
-  -help
+  -ce
+    	Use cloudevents format (default: STRING or JSON) -header value
+    	Header formatted as key=value, can be used multiple times -help
     	Display help
   -key string
     	Key for the message (optional, default is generated uuid) -record string
     	Record to send to the topic
-  -topic string
+  -source string
+    	Identifies the context in which an event happened (CE) (default "rubin/cli") -subject string
+    	Describes the subject of the event in the context of the event producer -topic string
     	Kafka topic name to push records
-  -v string
+  -type string
+    	Describes the type of event related to the originating occurrence (default "com.github.cloudevents.Event") -v string
     	Verbosity (default "info")
 ```